TheQmaks/regulator/README.md

+> **This fork is to remove the datrie dependency, which in newer versions of Python (3.8+) causes errors when installing and compiling the library.
+> The functionality of the script is preserved.**

+*@Anatoliy*

 # Project REGULATOR: Automated learning of regexes for DNS discovery

 I had a lot of fun making this and I hope this project will change the way you